Szyximus/TourismSimulation/README.md

 # TourismSimulation

-a simulation of a group of tourists in a City.
+A simulation of a group of tourists in a large city written in Python.